theayoad/RoboND-DeepLearning-Project/README.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/1155/view) Points
 ---
 ### Achieving Semantic Segmentation using a Fully Convolutional Neural Network
 In a Fully Convolutional Neural Network (FCN), each layer is a convolutional layer.
 This differs from approaches to classification in typical convolutional network schemes where a fully connected layer (each neuron is connected to each neuron in an antecedent layer allowing for spatial and global integration of multiple features) or a multilayered perceptron is applied at end of a convolutional neural network.
 A convolutional layer is applied at the end of FCNs to classify (i.e label with a color) pixel state of an input image.
 Semantic segmentation is achieved by producing an output layer with spatially matched dimensionality in which each pixel from the input image is classified and spatial information from input layer ultimately retained — this faciliates identification of objects through encoded location in local space and is the basis of training an FCN to get a simulated quadcopter to follow a target in space.
-FCN architecture for semantic segmentation consists of an encoder network (a series of convolutional layers that reduces input layer to a 1x1 convolution layer) followed by a decoder network (a series of convolutional layers that projects the higher resolution features of the encoder layers into the resolution, spatially consistent features of the output layer).
+FCN architecture for semantic segmentation consists of an encoder network (a series of convolutional layers that reduces input layer to a 1x1 convolution layer) followed by a decoder network (a series of convolutional layers that projects the finer, higher resolution features of the encoder layers into the features of the output layer with input layer spatially matched dimensionality).

 #### Encoder Network
 Each layer of the encoder network is a separable convolution layer that reduces the number of parameters as would be required by a regular convolution layer.
 This reduction of needed parameters ultimately functions to improve runtime efficiency and also reduce overfitting by providing less parameters to which to fit to (obliges network to focus more on generalized patterns)